quang-do-se/spring-cert/01-container-dependency-and-ioc.md

   - A bean factory instantiates, configures and assembles Spring beans.
 Configuration and assembly is value and dependency injection.
 A bean factory also manages the beans.
 - Is a hierarchical bean factory.
 - Is a resource loader that can load file resources in a generic fashion.
 - Is an event publisher.
-As such it publishes applicaion events to listener in the application.
+As such it publishes application events to listener in the application.
 - Is a message source.
 Can resolve messages and supports internationalization.
 - Is an environment.
   - From such an environment, properties can be resolved.
 The environment also allows maintaining named groups of beans, so-called `profiles`.
-The beans beloging to a certain `profile` are registered with the applicaion context only when the `profile` is active.
+The beans beloging to a certain `profile` are registered with the application context only when the `profile` is active.

 There can be more than one application context in a single Spring application.
 Multiple application contexts can be arranged in a parent child hierarchy where the relation is directional from child context to parent context.
 Many child contexts can have one and the same parent context.
-Some commonly used implementations of the ApplicaionContext interface are:
+Some commonly used implementations of the ApplicationContext interface are:
-  - `AnnotationConfigApplicationContext`: Standalone applicaion context used with configuration in the form of annotate classes.
+  - `AnnotationConfigApplicationContext`: Standalone application context used with configuration in the form of annotate classes.
-  - `AnnotationConfigWebApplicationContext`: Same as `AnnotationConfigApplicaionContext` but for web applications.
+  - `AnnotationConfigWebApplicationContext`: Same as `AnnotationConfigApplicationContext` but for web applications.
-  - `ClassPathXmlApplicationContext`: Standalone applicaion context used with XML configuration located on the classpath of the application.
+  - `ClassPathXmlApplicationContext`: Standalone application context used with XML configuration located on the classpath of the application.
-  - `FileSystemXmlApplicationContext`: Standalone applicaion context used with XML configuration located as one ore more files in the file system.
+  - `FileSystemXmlApplicationContext`: Standalone application context used with XML configuration located as one ore more files in the file system.
-  - `XmlWebApplicationContext`: Web applicaion context used with XML configuration.
+  - `XmlWebApplicationContext`: Web application context used with XML configuration.

 `DispatcherServlet` has 2 `WebApplicationContext`: Servlet Web Application Context (DispatcherServletContext) and Root Application Context